garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

 If you have trouble, **refer to the solution code**, which is linked near the beginning of this exercise.
 You can also **submit an issue** in this repo to ask a question or report a problem.
 If you are participating live with Esri presenters, feel free to **ask a question** of the presenters.

 If you completed the exercise, congratulations!
-You learned how to get a user's input on the map or scene, buffer a point, display graphics on the map or scene, and select features based on a query.
+You learned how to get a user's input on the map, buffer a point, display graphics on the map, and select features based on a query.

 Ready for more?
 Choose from the following: